Safeguarding

 Student, guardian and vulnerable-person safeguards

-Where a request involves a child, vulnerable person, aged-care setting, disability support context, school/campus program, guardian, carer or safety concern, we may require additional verification, guardian approval, authorised contact checks, provider clearance review, supervision by us, evidence restrictions or refusal of service.
+Where a request involves a child, vulnerable person, aged-care setting, disability support context, school/campus program, guardian, carer or safety concern, we may require additional verification, guardian approval, authorised contact checks, service partner clearance review, supervision by us, evidence restrictions or refusal of service.

 Cross-linked terms and policy framework